afindlay/mozillians/docs/ldap-developer-notes.rst

 whatever name form the person prefers to known as.
 *displayName* is only allowed to have a single value.

-Note that in this example there are two mali addresses.
+Note that in this example there are two mail addresses.
-This is not generally a good idea, as there is no way to indicate what each one should be used for. mozillians.org will address the multiple-accounts issue in a later release.
+This is not generally a good idea, as there is no way to indicate what each one should be used for.
+The multiple-accounts issue is better handled using *mozilliansLink* entries under the user's main entry.
+See the LDAP design doc for more details.

 ..........................................
 Consequences of access-control